Free Standard Delivery Over £50! (Including Weekends)

-The date has become known the world over as a festive occasion with the haggis as its centrepiece often piped in by a bagpiper while all guests stand as a Burns tune is played followed by the recitation of the poet's ode Address to a Haggis.
+Burns Night celebrations have become known all over the world as a festive occasion with the haggis as its centrepiece.
+This traditional Scottish delicacy is often piped in by a bagpiper, playing a Burns tune, while all guests stand.
+Once the tune has finished it is followed by the recitation of the poet's ode Address to a Haggis.

 Haggis is known for its nutty, savoury flavour and continues to welcome and surprise those who have never experienced its delicious taste.
 Such has been its increasing popularity that Farmison & Co's Michelin Star chef Jeff Baker now includes haggis in another delight of Heritage Lamb Saddle along with Old English herbs.